KevinLatino/Stellar-Backend/README.md

 ## <img src="https://github.com/user-attachments/assets/842b2cbe-3b60-49d4-9d08-949c01d1043e" width="230"> ##

-Welcome to Stellar's Frontend!
+Welcome to Stellar's Backend!
 Stellar is a web application created to help students manage their tasks in an interactive way, With Stellar you can learn different ways to improve your personal productivity. 📚🌠🎖️

 ##  Check out what Stellar offers 👀 ##